sheper96/weatherApp/README.md

 2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.

 3. Enter a city name in the search bar to view weather information for that city.

+4. Project is also deployed on git-hub pages https://sheper96.github.io/weatherApp/

 ## Technologies Used